ezpaarse-project/dbbench/README.md

 dbbench
 =======

-A basic benching tool to compare databases
+A basic benching tool to compare node.js embedded databases.
+It inserts randomly generated objects with string identifiers, then queries random identifiers for a given period of time.

 ## Installation
 ```bash